256dpi/gomqtt/README.md

     return
 }

-// Create message.
+// Create packet.
 msg2, err := t.New()
 if err != nil {
     // type is invalid
     panic(err)
 }

-// Decode message.
+// Decode packet.
 _, err = msg2.Decode(buf)
 if err != nil {
     // there was an error while decoding